Class of 2018

 - Hometown: Brielle, NJ

-Patrick spent his Wilderness Leadership summer backpacking in the Colorado Rockies, and wholeheartedly recommends the experience.
 For his Social Justice Summer, Patrick worked in the Alexandria headquarters of Catholic Charities USA as a quantitative research and data analysis intern.
 There he created a model to explain and predict trends in the number of adoptions facilitated by Catholic Charities agencies in the U.S. In 2016, Patrick attended the Seminar for Undergraduate Research (SUMR) Program at Notre Dame to study theoretical mathematics.
-For his Professional Venture summer, Patrick attended an NSF-funded Research Experience for Undergraduates Program at the Mathematical Biosciences Institute (MBI) at Ohio State University where he conducted research in mathematical neuroscience under the direction of Associate Director Janet Best.
+For his Professional Venture summer, Patrick attended an NSF-funded Research Experience for Undergraduates Program at the Mathematical Biosciences Institute at the Ohio State University where he conducted research in mathematical neuroscience under the direction of Associate Director Janet Best.

-Patrick is also engaged in mathematics research at Notre Dame.
+Patrick was engaged in mathematics research at Notre Dame.
 He has participated in reading groups on topology, group theory, and convexity theory.
-While participating in the SUMR Program at Notre Dame in summer 2016, Patrick conducted research with Professor Dennis Snow on public key cryptography, which he presented at the 2016 Fall Undergraduate Research Fair.
+While participating in the SUMR Program at Notre Dame in summer 2016, Patrick conducted research with Professor Dennis Snow on public key cryptography, which he presented at the 2016 Fall Undergraduate Research Fair (FURF).
 Through public key cryptography, Patrick became interested in elliptic curves and Riemann Surfaces, and pursued a directed reading on these subjects in the fall of 2016.
-Outside of research, Patrick served as a teaching assistant for Introduction to Math Reasoning – a course designed to introduce students to proof-based mathematics.
-He is also the vice-president of the Quiz Bowl Club, a member of the Kung Fu Club, and a periodic contributor to The Observer.
+After returning to Notre Dame in the fall of 2017, Patrick began work on his senior thesis with Professor Liviu Nicolaescu: the thesis was written on topics in Information Theory such as Shannon’s Coding Theorem and Huffman coding.

 - Areas of Study: Economics